yungyuc/ynote/nsd/04matrix/matrix.rst

   y'_j = A_{ji} x'_i, \quad i = 1, \ldots, m, \; j = 1, \ldots, n

-Implement a naive matrix-vector multiplication:
+Aided by the above equations, we may implement a naive matrix-vector
+multiplication:

 .. code-block:: cpp
   :linenos: